omf2097/openomf/INSTALL.md

 * libxmp: https://github.com/cmatsuoka/libxmp

-On debian, it is possible to pull some libraries using apt-get.
+On Ubuntu, it is possible to pull some libraries using apt-get.
 ```
 apt-get install libsdl2-dev libsdl2-mixer-dev libpng-dev libconfuse-dev libenet-dev libargtable2-dev libxmp-dev
 ```